Cotalker/documentation/docs/documentation/automation/question_exec.md

 - **Postsave**: If custom and internal validations are passed, the code executes after the survey is sent.

 :::caution
-- Lifecycles can be complex, especially when dealing with aysnchronous functions.
+- Lifecycles can be complex, especially when dealing with asynchronous functions.
 Avoid using repetitions.
 :::

 :::tip Best Practices